KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Often framed as prideful overreach or cosmic rebellion.

 **Examples:**
-- Lucifer’s declivity from heaven
+- Lucifer’s entropic inversion and resulting fragmentation
 - The Nephilim in Genesis
 - Prometheus defying the gods to give fire to humanity